Marilyn Meyers

 Marilyn Ann Meyers (born 1942) is a former American diplomat.
 She served as Chargé d'Affaires ad interim to Burma from September 1994 to October 1996.

 Meyers grew up in Memphis, Tennessee.
-She completed her undergraduate degree at Southwestern at Memphis (now called Rhodes College) in 1964 with a BA with honors in international studies.
-With a Woodrow Wilson Fellowship, she went on to the Paul H. Nitze School of Advanced International Studies earning a master's degree in International Studies?
+She completed her undergraduate education at Southwestern at Memphis (now called Rhodes College) with receiving a BA degree with honors in International Studies in 1964.
+With a Woodrow Wilson Fellowship, she attended the Paul H. Nitze School of Advanced International Studies of Johns Hopkins University where she obtained an MA degree in International Studies in 1966.